denzveloper/denzveloper.github.io/_posts/2024-01-14-DVBT2_HF_Receiver.md

 ![Modding DVB-T2]({{ site.baseurl }}/images/astrm_dt2/img_5.webp)

 I'm trying to experiment for receiving a MW/SW radio receiving with my DVB-T2 dongle ([Astrometa DVB-T2 version 2018](https://linuxtv.org/wiki/index.php/Astrometa_DVB-T2)) that dongle is include a RTL2832P chip. but when i searching result is only shown tutorial for RTL2832U based chip (DVB-T model), then i thinking its maybe works for RTL2832P chip too.
-After that im prepare material such as iron solder, tin, cable, knife for peeling/slash the PCB trace and cable. and first is doing slash (peel) the pcb trace on pin 1 RTL2832P (Be careful dont cutting that PCB trace!).
+After that im prepare material such as iron solder, tin, cable, knife for peeling/slash the PCB trace and cable. and first is doing *slash (peel) the pcb trace on *"**pin 1**" *RTL2832P* (**Be careful dont cutting that PCB trace!**).
 ![Modding DVB-T2]({{ site.baseurl }}/images/astrm_dt2/img_1.webp)

 after that soldering that pcb trace with tin and provide a thin cable (on this i use a earphone wire) then make join for cable and pcb trace like this image